Ajay-Karthik/CTW-Website-Frontend/readme.md

 - HTML and CSS is being used to create the components
 - CSS Media Queries used to make the webpage responsive
-- Vanilla Javascript used to handle basic functions for navbar